tbarlow12/tbarlow12.github.io/content/blog/posts/tasks.md

 - Clear all notes from Google Keep by either creating actionable work items in Trello or moving the notes to OneNote
 - Triage all items in my `Triage` list by placing them in their categorical list (or one of the time-sensitive lists if the task needs to be completed soon), adding a due date if necessary and then prioritize their order in the list
 - Move the tasks from my `This Week` list that I commit to finishing that day to your `Today` list, which should be in support of the Big 3 that I defined in the first step.
 If there is a task that I cannot finish in a day, I break it down into smaller tasks.
 If I am blocked by something, move that task to your `Waiting For` list and write down what you are waiting for in the card description
-- Scan my `Waiting For` list to see if any conditions have changed that will allow me to move forward
+- Scan my `Waiting For` list to see if any conditions have changed that will allow me to move forward and move cards accordingly

 ### Weekly Planning